gnafit/gna/tests/expression1/readme.md

 In terms of expression a variable is a raw variable, for example `var`.
 The variables may be multiplied:
 `var1*var2*...` is another variable.

-There is not definition of a sum of variables currently.
+There is no definition of a sum of variables currently.

 ## Outputs